Hugh Gaitskell

 In the late 1950s, in the teeth of opposition from the major trade unions, he attempted in vain to remove Clause IV of the Labour Party Constitution, which committed Labour to nationalisation of all the means of production.
 He did not reject public ownership altogether, but also emphasised the ethical goals of liberty, social welfare and above all equality, and argued that they could be achieved by fiscal and social policies within a mixed economy.
 His revisionist views, on the right wing of the Labour Party, were sometimes called Gaitskellism.

 Despite this setback, Gaitskell reversed an attempt to adopt unilateral nuclear disarmament as Labour Party policy, and opposed Prime Minister Harold Macmillan's attempt to lead the UK into the European Common Market.
-He was loved and hated for his confrontational leadership and brutal frankness.
 He died suddenly in 1963, when he appeared to be on the verge of leading Labour back into power and becoming the next prime minister.
 Provided by Wikipedia

 Date 1953